ramirezc1/RobotFriends/README.md

-Progressive Web Application created with React and Redux.
+Progressive Web Application created with React, Redux, Redux-Thunk, TypeScript.
 The application fetches data from an external JSON list using REST API and makes the information searchable and able to be filtered.

 To run the project:
 1. Clone this repo